wawrzynek-eq/arch-kata/ADR/ADR 0004 - Aggregate Responses from Multiple Models.md

 ## Consequences

 By using multiple AI models, we can reduce the impact of individual model biases and errors.
 Aggregating responses will provide a more balanced and accurate assessment of each question.
 This approach will also allow us to identify and address discrepancies between models, further improving the overall reliability of the grading system.

+At the same time, we're increasing the cost of the service, but that is justifiable as a loss in credibility could be catastrophic to the core business.